LukasMiedema/telegram-bot-api/README.md

 ### Introduction

 telegram-bot-api is a Java implementation of the [Telegram Bot API](https://core.telegram.org/bots/api).
-Unlike the Telegram API, which is classless (it doens't have a data type hierarchy), this API very much offers a such hierarchy.
+Unlike the Telegram API, which is classless (it doesn't have a data type hierarchy), this API very much offers a such hierarchy.
 Combined with a functional Java 8 MessageHandler format, this API is the easiest way to get fast, stable bot into the world!

 Documentation, test cases and more to follow!